opensas/mdn-svelte-tutorial/07-typescript-support/Svelte_typescript_support.md

   import { todos } from '../stores'
 ```

+Now onto `localStore.js`.

-Now the only thing left is to port the `localStore.js` file to typescript.
+Start by renaming the file to `localStore.ts`.

-Start by renaming the file to `localStore.ts` and updating the import statement in `store.ts`, like so:
+Update the import statement in `stores.ts`, like so:

 ```typescript
 import { localStore } from './localStore'
 ```

 TypeScript is telling us to specify the type of the `key`, `initial` and `value` variables.
-The first one is easy, the key of our local web storage should be a string.
+The first one is easy — the key of our local web storage should be a string.

 But `initial` and `value` should be any object that could be converted to a valid JSON string with the [`JSON.stringify`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify) method.
-So it is in fact any JavaScript object with a couple limitations, for example `undefined`, `functions` and `symbols` are not valid JSON values.
+So it is in fact any JavaScript object with a couple limitations, for example `undefined`, `functions`, and `symbols` are not valid JSON values.

 So we'll create the type `JsonValue` to specify those kind of objects.

-Create the file `json.type.ts` in the `types` folder with the following content:
+Create the file `json.type.ts` in the `types` folder.

+Give it the following content:

 ```typescript
 export type JsonValue = string | number | boolean | null | JsonValue[] | { [key: string]: JsonValue }